Your Life After Bankruptcy

 This myth could not be further from the truth.
 In reality, individuals

-who choose to file for bankruptcy are actually doing something proactive
+who choose to file for bankruptcy are doing something proactive to put

-to put an end to their financial woes.
-Filing for bankruptcy does not
+an end to their financial woes.
+Filing for bankruptcy does not mean that

-mean that you are financially or morally inept.
-Filing for bankruptcy
+you are financially or morally inept.
+Filing for bankruptcy simply means

 Filing for Bankruptcy Can Eliminate All of My Debts

-Though it is true that bankruptcy can eliminate nearly all debts, bankruptcy
+Though bankruptcy can indeed eliminate nearly all debts, bankruptcy does

-does not discharge all debts.
-Chapter 7 and Chapter 13 bankruptcy each
+not discharge all debts.
+Chapter 7 and Chapter 13 bankruptcy each discharge

-discharge certain types of debts, including credit card debt, business
+certain types of debts, including credit card debt, business debts, past

-debts, past due bills, collections, and other debts.
-To learn more about
+due bills, collections, and other debts.
+To learn more about dischargeable

 Discharging Your Debt page.

-Filing for Bankruptcy Will Ruin My Credit Score Forever
+Filing for Bankruptcy Will Ruin My Credit Forever

 Perhaps one of the biggest misconceptions about bankruptcy, many struggling